Coronations in Europe: Monaco

-The Principality of Monaco does not possess any regalia, and thus does not physically crown its ruler.
+The Principality of Monaco does not possess any regalia and thus does not physically crown its ruler.
 However, the Prince or Princess does attend a special investiture ceremony, consisting of a festive mass in Saint Nicholas Cathedral, followed by a reception where the new sovereign prince meets his people.

 Netherlands

-The Netherlands have never physically crowned its monarchs.
+The Netherlands has never physically crowned its monarchs.
 The Dutch monarch, however, undergoes a "swearing-in and investiture" ceremony.
-Article 32 of the Dutch constitution states that as soon as the monarch assumes the royal prerogative, he is to be sworn in and inaugurated in Amsterdam at a public joint session of the two houses of the States General.
-This ritual is held at the Nieuwe Kerk, in the capital city of Amsterdam.
-Regalia such as the crown, orb and sceptre are present but are never physically given to the monarch, instead they are placed on cushions, on what is called a credence table.
+Article 32 of the Dutch constitution states that as soon as the monarch assumes the royal prerogative, he is to be sworn in and inaugurated in the capital city of Amsterdam at a public joint session of the two houses of the States General.
+This ritual is held at the Nieuwe Kerk.
+Regalia such as the crown, orb, and scepter are present but are never physically given to the monarch.
+Instead, they are placed on cushions, on what is called a credence table.
 The royal regalia surround a copy of the Dutch constitution.
 Two other regalia–the sword of state and the standard of the kingdom bearing the coat of arms of the Netherlands–are carried by two senior military officers.

 During the ceremony, the monarch, wearing a ceremonial robe, is seated on a chair of state with his or her consort on a raised dais opposite members of the States General.
 The ceremony consists of two parts.
-In the first part, the monarch is sworn in: he takes his formal oath to uphold the kingdom's fundamental law and protect the country with everything within his power.
+In the first part, the monarch is sworn in: he takes his formal oath to uphold the kingdom's fundamental law and to protect the country with everything within his power.
 After the king has taken his oath, he is invested by the States General and the States of the other countries of the Kingdom of the Netherlands: members of the States General pay homage to the monarch.
-The president of the Joint Session of the States General will first make a solemn declaration while all members of the States General and members of the States of Aruba, Curaçao and St Maarten will then, in turn, swear or affirm this declaration.
+The president of the Joint Session of the States General will first make a solemn declaration; all members of the States General and members of the States of Aruba, Curaçao, and St Maarten will then, in turn, swear or affirm this declaration.